Inzidious/RingBuffer/README.md

-This ringbuffer is a single producer, multiple consumer circularvqueue that uses atomics to maintain lock free read and write functionality.
+This ringbuffer is a single producer, multiple consumer circular queue that uses atomics to maintain lock free read and write functionality.

 There's a mutex based write function which the profiler uses to compare write speeds against the atomic version.